 Russwood also hand-selects boards from the A/B grade to meet stringent internal criteria for the supply of SILA A+.
-This is a clear grade timber, providing a clean, consistent, virtually knot-free look.
+This is a clear grade timber, providing a clean, consistent, virtually knot-free look combined with excellent durability.
 The specification for SILA A+ is as follows;

 Additionally, Russwood offers SILA B/C®, a more rustic grade of Siberian Larch than our A/B and A+ grades.
 It gives a more knotty, less uniform look, without compromising its excellent durability properties.
 The specification for SILA B/C is as follows;

-For advice on completing the NBS H21 for Siberian Larch cladding please get in touch with our technical team.
+For advice on completing the NBS H21 for Siberian Larch cladding please get in touch with our project team.

 For external cladding purposes, Siberian Larch is a naturally durable timber (Class 3 according to BS EN 350-2) due to a combination of factors;

-With a lifespan of 50 -100 years when subject to general outdoor exposure, this is similar to Russwood’s Architect Select Western Red Cedar.
-Better durability properties can only be being achieved with Russwood’s modified timber products; Accoya® wood and Natural Cladding ® Thermally Modified Hardwood.
+With a lifespan of 50 -100 years when correctly detailed and subject to general outdoor exposure, this is similar to Russwood’s Architect Select Western Red Cedar.
+Better durability properties can only be achieved with Russwood’s modified timber product: Accoya® wood.

 The way a façade is fixed and detailed can have a major effect on it’s lifespan.
-Our Russfix system is designed by Austrian Timber Engineers to make cladding look better and last longer.
+Our range of fixings and systems are designed by Austrian Timber Engineers to make cladding look better and last longer.